kritoke/nimacademy/content/docs/basics.md

   camelCaseVariable = "this is the same as camel_case_variable"
 ```

-If you need to use the same word as a reserved keyword, you can use stropping by adding backticks:
+If you need to use the same word as a reserved keyword, you can use `stropping` by adding backticks (`):

 ```
 var `var` = "this is a stropped variable